-The notes and the indenture governing the notes will be governed by the laws of the State of New York.
+The notes and the indenture governing the notes will be governed by the laws of the State of New York

-We intend to use all of the net proceeds from this offering, together with a combination of our cash on hand and approximately \$\) of borrowings under our revolving credit facility, to repay all of the borrowings outstanding under the bridge credit facility.
+We intend to use all of the net proceeds from this offering, together with approximately \$11.9 million of borrowings under our revolving credit facility, to repay all of the borrowings outstanding under the bridge credit facility.
 See "Use of Proceeds."